janmerhar/awesome-discord-bots/CONTRIBUTING.md

 ## Anti-Feature Tags

-Append these backtick tags when they add context beyond the core license and hosting fields:
+Append these backtick tags only when they add meaningful context:

 - `Closed Source` - No public source repository.
 - `Premium` - Core advertised features are gated behind a paid tier.